frconor-ebook/meditations/_posts/2025-09-15-the-widow-of-naim.md

 "To the person who sees it in him---and finds it in him---God becomes 'visible' in a particular way as the Father who is rich in mercy (Eph.
 2:4)."

-John Paul II had an Encyclical early in his pontificate precisely with that title: "Rich in Mercy"--(*Dives in Misericordia)*.
+John Paul II had an Encyclical early in his pontificate precisely with that title: "Rich in Mercy" (*Dives in misericordia)*.

 "We need constantly to contemplate the mystery of mercy.
 It is a wellspring of joy, serenity, and peace.
 Our salvation depends upon it.

-"In the parables devoted to mercy, Christ reveals the nature of God as that of a Father who never gives up until He has forgiven the wrong and overcome rejection with compassion and mercy.
+"In the parables devoted to mercy, Christ reveals the nature of God as that of a Father who never gives up until he has forgiven the wrong and overcome rejection with compassion and mercy.

 "Mercy is the very foundation of the Church\'s life."
 She has an endless desire to show mercy.
 "All of her pastoral activity should be caught up in the tenderness she makes present to believers. ...
 The Church is commissioned to announce the mercy of God, the beating heart of the Gospel, which in its own way must penetrate the heart and mind of every person" (Pope Francis, Bull of Indiction, *Misericordiae vultus*, Points 2, 9, 10, 12, April 11, 2015).

 Pope Francis has said: "But we know one thing: nothing is impossible for God\'s mercy!
 Even the most tangled knots are loosened by his grace.
 And Mary, whose 'yes' opened the door to God to undo the knot of the ancient disobedience, is the Mother who patiently and lovingly brings us to God, so that he can untangle the knots of our soul by his fatherly mercy.